 My road trip through Andalusia was in November and I split my days in half.
 I drove during siesta time and arrive in my new city early evenings.
 This way, I had 1 evening to look around, a full day of exploring and a morning of wandering around.
 This worked really well for me.
 Below you’ll find the itinerary for my 10 day Andalusian road trip.

 *This post contains affiliate link to hostels and hotels I used.
 The links are marked with *.
-If you look for a place to stay with discounted parking space in Andalusia, feel free to check them out.
+If you look for a place to stay with discounted parking space for you Andalusia travel, feel free to check them out.
 For any booking you make, I’ll receive a small percentage at no extra cost for you.

 Day 1: Start in Malaga

 This was my travel day and I arrived late in the evening at Malaga Airport.
 I picked up my rental car and checked into my Málaga hostel*.
-The first tapas of my Andalusia road trip was an excellent choice.
+The first tapas of my Andalusia travel was an excellent choice.

 Day 2: Malaga morning tour

-Because I had little time in Malaga, I joined a Food Tour around Málaga.
+Because I had little time in Malaga, I skipped Malaga beach but joined a Food Tour around Málaga instead.
 In half a day, I learned about Malaga’s history and sampled some delicious wines and foods of the region at the market and in local tapas bars.

 I got to see a glimpse of the Picasso Museum and the Cathedral of Malaga.
 The Alcázaba of Málaga looks really impressive and you can easily spend half a day there.